Jomsaruj/Express-series1-MyFirstExpressServer/README.md

 1. cd to the directory
 2. enter ```node server.js``` to run server
 3. open your search engine to localhost:3000(depend on your defined port)
-4. you should see word "Hello" (at root)
+4. you should see word "This is root page" (at root)
 5. This is how to create express server
 6. you also can add different routes, see more in server.js